German Blue Ram Cichlid (Mikrogeophagus ramirezi)

-German Blue Rams Cichlids are low maintenance and easy to keep due to their peaceful temperament and hardy nature.
-These rams make an excellent addition to the community aquarium but make sure you don't house them with much larger, boisterous tankmates.
+German Blue Ram Cichlids, Mikrogeophagus ramirezi, are low maintenance and easy to keep due to their peaceful temperament and hardiness.
+In a community aquarium, these rams make an excellent addition but don't house them with much larger, boisterous tankmates.

-The German Blue Rams often have a mix of yellow, blue, red, and orange all over their body.
-Most of the time, the dominant colour on the front half of their body is yellow, and the dominant colour on the back half is blue.
-However, this can vary.
-Some individuals are more yellow on the front and back thirds of their body, with few faded dark blue towards the middle.
+German Blue Rams often have a mixture of yellow, blue, red, and orange on their bodies.
+Yellow is usually the dominant colour on the front half of their bodies, and blue is usually the prevalent colour on the back half.
+Some individuals are yellower on their front and back thirds, while others have faded dark blue in the middle.

 |Scientific Name||Mikrogeophagus ramirezi|

 |Other Names||Blue Ram, Asian Ram, Butterfly Cichlid, Ramirez's Dwarf Cichlid, Dwarf Butterfly Cichlid, Ramirezi|

 |Lifespan||3 - 4 years|

 22.2 - 26.1℃